 The pitfalls of political discretion became visible early on.
 The ANC did not have the skilled people for all the jobs that needed to be filled.
-It is doubtful that a skills-scarce society like South Africa did in its entirety.
-Not all politicians and not all politically influenced appointments were committed to the public good - some were party hacks, while others were just venal.
+Not all politicians and not all politically influenced appointments were committed to the public good.
 Many of those appointed were not up to the task, were evidently favoured as a form of patronage or because they were considered suitable for the interests of the party.